 Asia is not a monolithic business destination - so neither should be the approach of an Australian business wanting to engage with the region.

-“What differentiates ANZ from our domestic peers is our 188-year-old international network which has evolved as Asia has.” - Shayne Elliott
+“What differentiates ANZ from our domestic peers is our international network which has evolved as Asia has over more than 180 years.” - Shayne Elliott

 Understanding the nuances and responsibility of connecting Australia and New Zealand to Asia involves having the feet of senior people on the ground.
 They need to be talking to important decision makers.